Tibet–Ladakh–Mughal war: War

 The stalemate was broken with the Mughal Empire's intervention in the war.
 Kashmir was a Mughal province at this time and included Ladakh in its sphere of influence.
-In 1683 an army led by Fidai Khan, son of governor Ibrahim Khan of Kashmir, defeated the Tibeto-Mongol army and lifted the siege of Basgo, continuing the pursuit until Lake Pangong.
+In 1683, an army led by Fidai Khan, son of governor Ibrahim Khan of Kashmir, defeated the Tibeto-Mongol army and lifted the siege of Basgo, continuing the pursuit until Lake Pangong.
+The Mughal-Ladakh alliiance manage to force the Tibetan to withdraw into Tashigang.

 The Kashmiris helped restore Ladakhi rule on the condition that a mosque be built in Leh and that the Ladakhi king convert to Islam.
 The Mughals retreated after signing a treaty with the Ladakhis.
 Kashmiri historians assert that, after this, the Ladakhi king converted to Islam in return.
 However, the Ladakhi chronicles do not mention such a thing and the Ladakhi people refute it.
 The king agreed to give tribute to the Mughals in return for their help.

 Johan Eleverskog writes that in his struggle for power over Tibet, the Fifth Dalai Lama employed fear and violence over the Tibetan territories.